sapiens/blog/_posts/2013-12-16-Bulk-Actions-With-DDD-And-CQRS.aspx.md

 >
  Great question!
 It's a common scenario and one that usually makes you wonder "Remind me, why am I using DDD"?
 But let's start with something more concrete.

- Assume we have a list of messages, the user can select a number of them and codess the 'Archive' button.
+ Assume we have a list of messages, the user can select a number of them and press the 'Archive' button.
 The messages will be marked as 'Archived' and hidden from the normal view.
 First let's see the CRUD approach:

 ```csharp